vintasoftware/tapioca-wrapper/docs/source/features.rst

 Requests provides access to a number of advanced features by letting users maintain a `Session object`_.

-To use these features you can create a ``TapiocaClient`` with an existing session by passing it to the new client as the ``session`` paramter:
+To use these features you can create a ``TapiocaClient`` with an existing session by passing it to the new client as the ``session`` parameter:

 .. code-block:: python